George Lindemann: Philanthropy

 George Lindemann and his wife Frayda were donors to both Brown and NYU where their children attended. at New York University Law School, which pays full tuition for one year for an NYU law student pursuing public service law.
 George Lindemann made a donation to support Brown University's Political Theory Project, an effort to encourage the study of political topics from a “variety of ideological perspectives.”
 The Lindemann Young Artist Development Program at the Metropolitan Opera is named after him and his wife.
 The Lindemann family also donated to the Greenwich Hospital Foundation.

 The Lindemann family are longtime residents of Greenwich, Connecticut.
-After George Lindemann died, his wife Frayda, sons Adam Lindemann and George Jr., and daughter Sloan Lindemann Barnett donated to refurbish the Intensive Care Unit (ICU) where George Lindemann received care.
+After George Lindemann died, his wife Frayda, sons Adam and George Jr., and daughter Sloan Lindemann Barnett donated to refurbish the Intensive Care Unit (ICU) where George Lindemann received care.
 They named the ICU in honor of his doctor there, Greenwich physician James A. Brunetti, DO.